Franklin Chang-Díaz

-Franklin Ramon Chang-Díaz (born April 5, 1950, San José, Costa Rica) is a Costa Rican-American mechanical engineer, physicist, and former NASA astronaut.
+Franklin Ramon Chang-Díaz (born April 5, 1950) is a Costa Rican which whom became an American mechanical engineer, physicist, and former NASA astronaut.
 He is the sole founder and CEO of Ad Astra Rocket Company as well as a member of the Cummins' board of directors.
-He became an American citizen in 1977.
+He became a U. S. citizen in 1977.

 He is a veteran of seven Space Shuttle missions, tying the record, as of 2021 for the most spaceflights (a record set two months earlier by Jerry L. Ross).
 He was the third Latin American, and the first Latin American immigrant NASA astronaut selected to go into space.
 Chang-Díaz is a member of NASA's Astronaut Hall of Fame.

 Family and education

-Franklin Ramón Chang-Díaz was born in San José, Costa Rica on April 5, 1950, to Ramón Ángel Chang Morales, an oil worker whose own father fled from China during the Boxer Rebellion, and María Eugenia Díaz.
-One of six children, he has a younger sister, Sonia Rosa (born December 1952) and his mother, brothers and sisters still reside in Costa Rica.
-His two eldest daughters with his ex-wife Candice Chang, include Sonia Rosa, who is a member of the Massachusetts Senate.
+Franklin Ramón Chang-Díaz was born in San José, Costa Rica on April 5, 1950, to Ramón Ángel Chang Morales, an oil worker whose own father fled from China during the Boxer Rebellion and María Eugenia Díaz Romero.
+One of six children, his brothers and sisters still reside in Costa Rica.
+His two eldest daughters with his ex-wife Candice Chang, include Sonia Rosa, who was a member of the Massachusetts Senate until 2023.
 He married Dr. Peggy Marguerite Doncaster (née Stafford, of Alexandria, Louisiana), in the United States, on December 17, 1984.
 They have two daughters, both born in Houston, Texas.

 He graduated from Colegio de La Salle in San Jose with an "A" grade in November 1967, then moved to the United States to finish his high school education at Hartford Public High School in Connecticut, in 1969.
 He went on to attend the University of Connecticut, where he earned a Bachelor of Science degree in mechanical engineering and joined the federal TRIO Student Support Services program in 1973.
 He then attended the Massachusetts Institute of Technology (MIT), where he earned a Doctor of Philosophy degree in applied plasma physics in 1977.
 For his graduate research at Massachusetts Institute of Technology (MIT), Chang-Díaz worked in the field of fusion technology and plasma-based rocket propulsion.
 Post-graduation from Massachusetts Institute of Technology (MIT) in 1979, Chang-Díaz was responsible for developing a novel technique that used an inertial fusion reactor chamber to accurately align fuel pellets to collide with one another in order to create a fusion event.